 Bars and Pubbing in Afghanistan

 Unfortunately for night owls and party-seekers, nightlife is pretty much non-existent in Afghanistan, unless you are an expat, a member of an elite military unit or an NGO.
-Being an Islamic country, alcohol is illegal.
+Because it is an Islamic country, alcohol is illegal.

 Dining and Cuisine in Afghanistan